naeemarsalan/acm-workshop/2-health-check-pipeline/Readme.md

 ✔ Enables easy project name overrides for multi-environment support.

 This Helm chart ensures your OpenShift pods are **ready** before further actions, providing a reliable automation workflow. 🚀

+By the end of this workshop, you will have accomplished the following:

+Pipeline Deployment: Set up a pipeline to monitor workload health.
+Deploy Bookinfo App: Deploy a real-world microservices application.
+Create Monitoring Pipelines:
+Ensure the health of the Bookinfo application.
+Verify that ClusterLogForwarder exists for container logs.
+ACM Integration: Utilize ACM (Advanced Cluster Management) to streamline deployment and enforce consistency.
+Monitoring & Verification: Track relevant events and validate deployment correctness.
+Drift Management: Implement strategies to detect and correct configuration drift.
+Policy Validation: Define and enforce policies to ensure pipeline and infrastructure consistency.